ungleich/cdist/cdist/conf/type/__systemd_unit/man.rst

 DESCRIPTION
 -----------

-This type can install, enable and start a systemd unit.
+This type manages systemd units in ``/etc/systemd/system/``.
+It can install, enable and start a systemd unit.
 This is particularly useful on systems which take advantage of systemd heavily (e.g., CoreOS).
 For more information about systemd units, see SYSTEMD.UNIT(5).

 REQUIRED PARAMETERS
 -------------------